-NOTE: The Secretary of the Interior made a determination that the proposed road was not in the public interest, thereby the land exchange and road construction were not initiated and the legislative authority expired 7 years after this Act.
+NOTE: Per Sec.
+6402(d), the Secretary of the Interior made a determination that the proposed road was not in the national public interest, thereby the land exchange and road construction were not initiated, and the legislative authority expired 7 years after this Act.